 In 1997, Ms. Ringuette joined the Canada Post Corporation as Manager of the international trade development unit, taking part in a number of trade missions promoting Canadian expertise among foreign postal administrations.

 On December 12, 2002, she was appointed to the Senate by the Rt.
 Honourable Jean Chrétien to the Senatorial Division of New Brunswick.
-As a Senator, she has been or still is: member of the Standing Senate Committee on Banking, Trade and Commerce, member of the Standing Senate Committee on National Finance, member of the Standing Senate Committee on Legal and Constitutional Affairs, member of the Joint Standing Committee for the Scrutiny of Regulations, member of the Standing Committee on Internal Economy, Budgets and Administration, member of the Standing Committee on Energy, Environment and Natural Resources, member of the Standing Committee on Agriculture and Forestry, member of the Standing Committee on Transport and Communications and a member of the Standing Committee on Rules, Procedures and the Rights of Parliament.
-She is also a Counselor of The Inter-Parliamentary Forum of the Americas, Co-Chair of the Canada-Cuba Inter-Parliamentary Group.
+As a Senator, she has been or still is: member of the Standing Senate Committee on Banking, Trade and Commerce, member of the Standing Senate Committee on National Finance, member of the Standing Senate Committee on Legal and Constitutional Affairs, member of the Joint Standing Committee for the Scrutiny of Regulations, member of the Standing Committee on Internal Economy, Budgets and Administration, member of the Standing Committee on Energy, Environment and Natural Resources, member of the Standing Committee on Agriculture and Forestry, member of the Standing Committee on Transport and Communications, member of the Standing Committee on Rules, Procedures and the Rights of Parliament, and a member of the Standing Committee on Fisheries and Oceans .
+She is also Co-Chair of the Canada-Cuba Inter-Parliamentary Group.
 She was also Vice-Chair of the Prime Minister’s Task Force on Seasonal Work from 2003 to 2004.